dailydotdev/docs/docs/how-does-daily-dev-work/how-to-get-featured.md

 :::note
 We are not collecting **all** the articles published on blogging platforms.
 Our system will only pick an article from a blogging platform once it has gained enough traction/engagement on it.
 That's our way to ensure that we source qualified content.
 :::

-### Option 3 - Submit a new and original article to daily.dev/blog

-One of the sources of daily.dev is our[ own in-house blog](https://daily.dev/blog).
-Here's the process of [how to submit a story to our blog](https://daily.dev/submit-a-story).
-Please read the instructions carefully before submitting a guest post.

 ## Getting notified when your article is featured